jschwel1/HF_Schedule/README.txt

 		   the trainees
 		** Note: After running, A window will pop-up to allow the user to save the schedule as a .csv file, which can be opened in Excel.
+- Key Commands from base:
+	- A or a -> Add or modify Trainee
+	- B or b -> Build or edit preceptor schedule
+	- R or r -> Refresh info log
+	- Q or q -> Quit program
+	- G or g -> Run the scheduling program

 #### THINGS FOR FUTURE UPDATES ####
 - Update scheduling algorithm to give higher priorities to trainees with a 3-hr shift right before or after the current shift.